 Godiva: Brand overview

-In 1926, Pierre Draps started Godiva in Brussels, Belgium, inspired by Lady Godiva’s generosity and nobility.
+In 1926, Pierre Draps founded Godiva in Brussels, Belgium, inspired by the legend of Lady Godiva.
 He aimed to make high-quality pralines, truffles, and chocolates.
 Godiva quickly became a top chocolate maker in Belgium.
 The company grew in the 1940s and 1950s, opening more stores in Belgium and exporting chocolates to European countries.
-The Campbell Soup Company bought Godiva in 1966, starting its international growth.
+The Campbell Soup Company bought Godiva in 1966, marking the start of its international growth.
 The first store outside Belgium opened in Paris in 1968.

 Godiva became a global brand in the 1970s and 1980s, with stores in Asia, the Middle East, and North America.
 Its shops on New York’s Fifth Avenue and London’s Knightsbridge offered a high-end shopping experience.
 In 2008, the Turkish conglomerate Yıldız Holding bought Godiva, leading to further expansion, especially in China and Japan.
 Godiva added ice cream, hot chocolate, and cookies to its product range, improving its online sales and collaborations with luxury brands.

 Godiva has over 600 stores and retail outlets in more than 100 countries.
 It remains a symbol of luxury and high quality in the chocolate industry.
 Godiva has always focused on quality, craftsmanship, and providing a luxury chocolate experience.
-It has adapted to changes in the chocolate industry and consumer preferences, keeping its unique brand.
-Godiva is in a strong position as the premium chocolate market grows because of its excellent quality, new products, and unique shopping experience.
+It has adapted to changes in the chocolate industry and consumer preferences, while still maintaining its unique brand.
+Godiva is in a strong position in the premium chocolate market, thanks to its excellent quality, new products, and unique shopping experience.
 From its famous gold boxes to the delicious chocolates inside, Godiva sets the standard for luxury chocolate, continuing its tradition of excellence.

 Meaning and History